AlRenna/challenge_pacs_24/Challenge_1/README.md

 - **learning_rate.hpp**: learning rate rules for parameter alpha - *Armijo Rule*, *Exponential Decay*, *Inverse Decay*, *Constant Alpha*;
 - **schemes.hpp**: gradient methods - *Gradient Descent*, *Heavy Ball*, *Nesterov*;
 - **params.hpp** and **params.cpp**: Paramters struct.

+Inside **main.cpp**, the function template **apply_scheme()** is called several times to compute the minimum with different methods and rules (for the learning rate).
+These are chosen using two enumerator as template parameters, one for the methods and the other for the learning rate rule.